Skip to Content

 The taught module content will be supplemented by guest seminars from industrial experts in the fields of mechanical engineering and business management.
 These modules are assessed through a combination of practical sessions, independent coursework, and small group projects.
 A major individual project focuses on applying these taught skills to a relevant real-world industrial problem.
 A dissertation is required for this individual project.
 The project will be taken at the company in the Summer semester at the end of the second year.

-Project and dissertation work involves regular meetings with an academic advisor, with the remaining time devoted to project management, practical, design or computer work, and preparation for written and oral reporting.
+Project and dissertation work involves regular meetings with an academic supervisor, with the remaining time devoted to project management, practical, design or computer work, and preparation for written and oral reporting.

 Assessment